ro22e0/Javanaise-spring-api/README.md

 I will send a http DELETE request at this address localhost:8443/users/delete/User1

 You should have a response like this "Failed: {user} not found" or "Success: User deleted"

+**Get all users**

+To get all the register users you can send a http GET request to this address `localhost:8443/users/`.

+ Actually you will get all the user email separated by a ';'